What is biofuel ethanol biodiesel | STN

 What is Biofuel

 A method of producing fuel from plants, vegetables and any fuel that is derived from biomass, that is plant, algae material and animal waste.
-You must know biofuel is considered to be a source of renewable energy, unlike fossil fuels, such as petroleum, coal and natural gas.
-Biofuel is commonly advocated as a cost effective and environmental friendly.
+Biofuel is a source of renewable energy, unlike fossil fuels, such as petroleum, coal and natural gas.
+It is commonly advocated as a cost effective and environmental friendly.

 Types of Biofuel